blazium-engine/blazium-docs/tutorials/scripting/c_sharp/c_sharp_collections.rst

 To choose which collection type to use for each situation, consider the following questions:

-* Does your collection need to interact with the Godot engine?
+* Does your collection need to interact with the Blazium Engine?
   (e.g.: the type of an exported property, calling a Godot method).

    * If yes, since Godot only supports :ref:`c_sharp_variant_compatible_types`,